Destruction of libraries

 Seizure of Hostile Literature

-Often, books were seized solely because they were written by Ukrainians or in the Ukrainian language.
+Often, books were seized solely because they were

 “The Struggle Against Bourgeois Nationalism”

-This made-up term became a tool for suppressing national consciousness and was applied to anything that opposed the regime’s current objectives.
-Works by authors who were critical of communist ideas or who distanced themselves from politics—such as the Sixtiers, dissidents, and Ukrainian diaspora writers—were banned and removed.
+Authorities often justified the destruction of books under the pretext of furthering the “struggle against Ukrainian bourgeois nationalism.”
+This made-up term became a tool for suppressing national consciousness and was applied to anything that opposed the Soviet regime’s objectives.
+Works by authors critical of communist ideas or who distanced themselves from politics—including such dissidents as the Sixtiers, and Ukrainian diaspora writers—were banned and removed.
+The works of those who failed to adhere to the class-based approach or “socialist realism,” or who displayed too much national pride, also vanished from the shelves.

-Many Ukrainian writers and scholars were denied the right to publish, forcing them to write privately or distribute their works through “samvydav” (self-publishing), a method of clandestinely copying and circulating typewritten texts.
-This suppression of Ukrainian literature led to Russian-language publications dominating bookstores and libraries.
+Moscow also denied many Ukrainian writers and scholars the right to publish, forcing them to write privately or distribute their works through “samvydav” (self-publishing), a method of clandestinely copying and circulating typewritten texts.

 Special Storage

-These special storage funds (known as “spetsskhovy”) housed censored publications that the authorities considered a threat to the totalitarian regime.
+Another method of restricting access to politically and ideologically banned books was to create special storage units.
+Many Soviet libraries established such rooms, particularly in scientific institutions.
+These restricted book collections for special use (known as “spetsskhovy”) housed censored publications that the authorities considered a threat to their totalitarian regime.
 A book could be placed in these restricted archives for reasons as simple as labeling the author an “anti-Soviet element” or for containing critical remarks about party leaders or socialist practices.
-These special collections existed for over 60 years, from the early 1920s until the late 1980s.

 “Library Collectors”

 Special units within book trade organizations, known as “library collectors,” also played a role in the Russification of library collections.
+Following the government’s book publishing policies, these units routinely imposed Russian-language publications on libraries.

 Russian Priority